 To paraphrase Mark Wheatley in the Conversation Engine, consistency is crucial — and there’s no greater red thread for consistency across customer interaction points than the data they willingly give you at critical points during your relationship.
 The key here is to hold accurate conversations with customers on an individual basis — but by the million.

 Impossible?
-It can be done, with the information you already have.
-We’re talking about customer data: that’s call center and purchase history, previous service interactions, and login information, as a basis for building superior customer experiences which will stand the test of time, as well as delivering ROI.
-This baseline in quality and accuracy wins every time over difficult-to-trace 3rd party data, which shouldn’t be used as a primary driver of customer outreach (but has its value as a support to this rich core of direct data).
+It can be done, and with the information you already have.
+We’re talking about customer data — that’s call center and purchase history, previous service interactions, and login information — as a basis for building superior customer experiences that will stand the test of time and deliver ROI.
+This baseline in quality and accuracy wins every time over difficult-to-trace 3rd party data (which shouldn’t be used as a primary driver of customer outreach, but can be valuable as support to this rich core of direct data).

-We’ve plucked some of the finest customer data tricks from companies we work with who are shaping the future of customer experience ROI:
+To help you get inspired, we’ve plucked some of the finest customer data tricks from companies we work with that are shaping the future of customer experience ROI:

-Recognition and recall is one of the best tricks in creating meaningful customer interaction, and for current customers this means understanding who they are, and what they want — whether they’re on your website or they glimpse your ad while scrolling through the morning news.
+Recognition-and-recall is one of the best tricks for creating meaningful customer interactions.
+And for current customers, that means understanding who they are and what they want — whether they’re on your website or they glimpse your ad while scrolling through the morning news.

-Imagine being able to offer current customer Bob an upsell product which is the perfect fit for him, across any touchpoint which makes sense.
-But offer Zoe, who is a curious browser on the edge of becoming a customer, an offer specifically geared towards newbies.
+Imagine being able to offer your current customer, Bob, the perfect upsell product at exactly the right touchpoint for him.
+And then to be able to offer Zoe, a curious browser on the verge of becoming a customer, an offer specifically geared towards newbies.

-Another positive side effect of differentiating between customers and prospects is the ability to reward your customers appropriately, at the right stage of their journey with your company.
-You can do this by understanding at which moments they need you and being there in a connected series of ways which will put a smile on their faces, or at least mitigate losing them at a critical moment.
+Another positive side effect of differentiating between customers and prospects is the ability to reward people appropriately at the right stage of their journey with your company.
+You can do this by understanding at which moments they need you, and then by being there in a connected series of ways that will make them smile — or at least mitigate losing them at a critical moment.

-No one needs to read another blog post about the GDPR.
-But what has become clear in the past months is the value exchange which data can create, when it’s given directly - and earned well.
-This is the currency of customer data which has been too-often overlooked, and has now been re-positioned at the core of great performance marketing, with great customer experience to match.
+No one needs (or wants) to read another blog post about the GDPR.
+But what has become clear in the past months is the value exchange that data can create when it’s given directly and earned well.
+This is the currency of customer data that has been too often overlooked and has now been re-positioned at the core of great performance marketing, with great customer experience to match.

-Instead of cobbling together guesswork on whether or not someone is in the market for a mortgage based on the fact they clicked on a housing ad in the last seven months - know that they are because they told you, and make sure you serve them a set of interactions which mirrors both their expectation of you, and the trust they hand over alongside their data.
+Instead of cobbling together guesswork on whether or not someone is in the market for a mortgage based on the fact they clicked on a housing ad in the last seven months, wouldn't you rather know that they are because they told you?
+And what if you could then serve them a set of interactions that mirror both their expectations of your company and the trust they have handed over alongside their data?

-Knowing what your customer wants, and acting on that need or desire, helps you to reinforce a relationship of trust through demonstrating that you are using the valuable data they share with you to help them, and treating it with the care and respect it deserves.
+Knowing what your customer wants and acting on that need or desire helps you reinforce a relationship of trust.
+It demonstrates that you're using the valuable data they share with you to help them, and treating it with the care and respect it deserves.

-This not only means you are delivering value to those you know care — but that they are much more likely to reward you for matching their intent, with consistent, life-long conversions which see you exceeding your KPIs with a sky-high margin.
+This not only means you are delivering value to those you know care — but that they are much more likely to reward you for matching their intent with consistent, life-long conversions that see you exceeding your KPIs with a sky-high margin.